Mmusi Maimane: Early life and education

 Maimane was born on 6 June 1980 in the Leratong Hospital in Krugersdorp.
 His mother, Ethel Maimane, grew up in Cofimvaba in the Eastern Cape, and is of Xhosa ancestry in the Sidloyi clan.
 His father, Simon Maimane, was born in Soweto, and is of Tswana ancestry in the Bafokeng clan.
 His parents met in 1977 and were married by 1980 in Dobsonville, Soweto.

 Maimane grew up in Soweto, and attended Raucall and then Allen Glen High School, where he matriculated in 1997.
 Maimane graduated from the University of South Africa with a BA in Psychology, the University of the Witwatersrand with a Masters in Public Administration, and Bangor University in Wales with a Masters in Theology.
+In 2025, he graduated from the University of Johannesburg with a Doctor of Philosophy in Public Management and Governance.

 Early career

 In 2010, Maimane applied to run as a DA candidate for Johannesburg City Council and also for internal election as the DA candidate for Mayor of Johannesburg.
 In March 2011, his mayoral candidacy was announced at the DA Election Manifesto Launch at Walter Sisulu Square in Soweto.
 He defeated contender Vasco da Gama to be elected as the DA mayoral candidate for Johannesburg before a panel of 30 people, including party leader and Premier of the Western Cape Helen Zille.

 The DA achieved 34.6% of the vote in the 2011 local government elections in Johannesburg, with 752,304 votes.
 He led a caucus of 90 members of the 260 seats in Johannesburg City Council.
 The mayoral seat was won by the ANC and Maimane therefore took up the position of Leader of the Official Opposition.
-In the Council, Maimane served on the Finance Committee, and on the Governance Committee that he had personally pushed to have constituted.
+In the council, Maimane served on the Finance Committee, and on the Governance Committee that he had personally pushed to have constituted.
 He was selected as DA national spokesperson later in 2011.

 At the 2012 DA Federal Congress, Maimane was elected as the party's deputy federal chairperson, ahead of eight other candidates.